Many buyers take out business loans specifically to finance the acquisition of another business.

 However, bank lenders will have high standards for your business acquisition deal in order to fund your term loan, and you might not qualify on your first try (or at all)—so prepare for one or several lengthy loan applications to secure a term loan for your business acquisition.

-If you don’t think you can qualify for a bank term loan, turning to SBA loans will be your next best option for low interest rates and long terms.
+If you don’t qualify for a bank term loan, SBA loans will be your next best option for low interest rates and long terms.

-Guaranteed by the SBA, these business acquisition loans are slightly easier to qualify for than bank loans, as the SBA’s guarantee means the bank lender takes on less risk when working with you.
+These business acquisition loans are slightly easier to qualify for than bank loans, as the SBA’s partial guarantee means the bank lender takes on less risk when working with you.

 The CDC/504 loan program is meant specifically for major fixed asset purchases—which encompasses a business acquisition.
 It’s a very specific type of financing, and generally a more complicated process that’s harder to qualify for.